Joseph E. Pesce

-Joseph E. Pesce is an American astrophysicist and Program Director at the National Science Foundation in the US.
-He is a part-time professor at George Mason University and a visiting professor at the University of Colorado, Boulder.
-He is an Honorary Fellow of Peterhouse, Cambridge, a Fellow of the American Physical Society, and a Fellow of the Royal Astronomical Society.
+Pesce previously served as a Program Director in the Division of Astronomical Sciences at the National Science Foundation (NSF).
+He is also a part-time professor of astrophysics at George Mason University and a visiting professor at the University of Colorado Boulder.

+Pesce was elected a Fellow of the American Physical Society in 2024, an Honorary Fellow of Peterhouse, Cambridge in 2025, and a 2025 Fellow of the American Association for the Advancement of Science.
+He is also a Fellow of the Royal Astronomical Society.